ROSAH syndrome: Genetics

-This condition is caused by mutations in the ɑ-kinase gene (ALPK1) gene.
+This condition is caused by mutations in the ɑ-kinase gene (ALPK1) gene, most commonly changing the amino acid Threonine to Methionine at position 237 in the protein.
 This gene is located on the long arm of chromosome 4 (4q25).

 The inheritance of this condition is autosomal dominant.

 Diagnosis

 Currently, screening for ROSAH syndrome is initiated upon a physician's judgement.
 Genetic testing for ROSAH syndrome can be performed as either targeted, single-gene testing through Sanger sequencing or a multi-gene test through whole exome sequencing or whole genome sequencing.

 Management

 Some features of the disease are amenable to immunomodulatory therapy.
 However, additional studies will be need to determine if immunomodulation can mitigate the risk of progressive vision loss in this disease.

 Epidemiology

 The prevalence is not known.
-To date, less than 50 individuals with ROSAH syndrome have been described in the medical literature.
+To date, less than 70 individuals with ROSAH syndrome have been described in the medical literature.
+ROSAH syndrome was first coined in 2019, and since then almost 70 patients have been identified from 29 unrelated families.

 History

 This condition was first described in 2012 prior to the discovery of the genetics and naming of the condition.

 The genetic basis of this condition was first published in an ARVO abstract in 2013 and in a complete article in 2019.
 In 2022, ROSAH Syndrome Foundation was established to serve patients with ROSAH syndrome by providing information and connecting them to other individuals living with ROSAH syndrome.